cockroachdb/docs/src/current/v24.1/molt-fetch.md

 ### Fetch continuation

-If `molt fetch` encounters an error while loading data onto CockroachDB from [cloud](#cloud-storage) or [local storage](#local-file-server), it exits with an error message, fetch ID, and [continuation token](#list-active-continuation-tokens) for each table that failed to load on the target database.
+If `molt fetch` fails while loading data into CockroachDB from intermediate files, it exits with an error message, fetch ID, and [continuation token](#list-active-continuation-tokens) for each table that failed to load on the target database.
 You can use this information to continue the process from the *continuation point* where it was interrupted.
 For an example, see [Continue fetch after encountering an error](#continue-fetch-after-encountering-an-error).

 Continuation is only possible under the following conditions:

-- All data has been exported from the source database into intermediate files.
+- All data has been exported from the source database into intermediate files on [cloud](#cloud-storage) or [local storage](#local-file-server).
 - The *initial load* of source data to the target CockroachDB database is incomplete.
 This means that ongoing [replication](#replication) of source data has not begun.

 {{site.data.alerts.callout_info}}